stefan-hoeck/idris2-style-guide/README.md

 ### Case Expressions

-Consider starting a case blocks on a new line when it helps
+Consider starting a case block on a new line when it helps
 readability:

 ```idris